 But the benefits of having a will are not just limited to the benefit of knowing how your property and assets will be divided; you can also use a will to name a guardian for any minor children you may have, a very important consideration for parents.
 You can also name a guardian for anyone whom for you are currently acting as the guardian (i.e. a non-minor, disabled adult child).

 Creating a will can also eliminate stress and contention between family members, who may fight over certain assets that are not accounted for if you die without a will.
-For example, daughters may fight over who gets a valued piece of jewelry, causing strife amongst family members.
+For example, daughters may fight over who gets a valued piece of jewelry, causing strife among family members.
 This can be avoided entirely by putting what you want in your will.

 Your Estate Will Be Divided Per Intestacy Laws Without a Will

 An important downside of not having a will is that your estate will be divided per intestacy laws.
 Each state sets their own laws for intestate succession, which dictate how an estate is to be divided – essentially, who gets what – when you die.
 In Alabama, for example, if you have children and a spouse, your spouse automatically inherits the first $50,000 of your estate.
-Then, the remaining balance is split 50/50 amongst your spouse and children.
+Then, the remaining balance is split 50/50 among your spouse and children.
 What’s more, if you have a spouse and living parents at the time of your death, your spouse will only inherit the first $100,000 of your estate, plus half of the remaining balance – your parents get everything else.